WHAT CAUSES AN ANKLE SPRAIN?

 A “pop” sensation at the time of injury

-Almost all ankle sprains can be treated without surgery.
-Even a complete ligament tear can heal without surgical repair if it is immobilized appropriately.
+You can treat most ankle sprains without surgery.
+Even a complete ligament tear can heal without surgical repair if it is immobilized properly.
 Depending on the severity of the sprain, your physician may wrap the ankle in a bandage or a device for protection and support such as a boot or an air brace.
 Mild sprains usually resolve within two weeks, while severe ankle sprains can take as long as 12 weeks to recover.

 Phase 1: rest, ice, immobilize and elevate the ankle to reduce swelling